HORSE & PONY

 - All 4-H animals must be in the 4-H member’s personal possession and under their daily care by the enrollment deadline.

-- Failure to submit class entry form, by posted deadline, will limit the number of classes in which member can participate—1 halter & 1 performance class only.
+- Failure to submit class in FairEntry, by posted deadline, will limit the number of classes in which member can participate—1 halter & 1 performance class only.
+Only one horse can be signed up for each class.

 - Versatility class will consist of 1 Halter Class, 1 English Class, 1 Western Class and 1 Contesting Class.